microsoft/AI-Developer-Plugin-for-Eclipse/Test Scenarios/SAP/Writing Data from a table to a file.md

 ## Writing Data from a table to a file
-### Provide following in the comment.
-Either you can sorround these comments in #START and #END or select these lines to pass multiple lines to AIDT plugin code generation function.
+<b> Provide following in the comment.
+Either you can sorround these comments in #START and #END or select these lines to pass multiple lines to AIDT plugin code generation function.</b>
 Define a selection field to take customer number  and file path as input Provide field names with table to declare a structure Declare a type with fields and internal table